Lejre Municipality

 Lejre Municipality (Lejre Kommune) is a kommune in the Region Zealand of Denmark.

 The current municipality was established on 1 January 2007 as a result of Kommunalreformen ("The Municipal Reform" of 2007), merging the former Lejre Municipality with Bramsnæs Municipality and Hvalsø Municipality to form a new Lejre Municipality.

-28 September 2016 Carsten Rasmussen took over as mayor from Mette Touborg, who was leaving for a new job.
+On 28 September 2016 Carsten Rasmussen took over as mayor from Mette Touborg, who was leaving for a new job.
 She had been the mayor since 1 January 2010.
 She was the only one from the left wing Socialist People's Party to hold the highest political position in a municipality, whereas he is from the Social Democrats.

 Local companies include the chocolate manufacturer Friis-Holm.

 Settlements

 The municipality consists of the following settlements (populations as of 2011):